tdwg/bdq/tg2/_review/docs/tutorial/index.md

   * attaching Responses back to records.

 In short: BDQ keeps Tests portable by standardizing semantics (inputs, decision rules, outputs), while leaving execution mechanics (binding, orchestration, serialization) to whatever framework fits the implementer’s environment.

+See Also:
+* [Responsibilities of a Test](../guide/implementers/index.md#651-responsibilities-of-a-test-non-normative) in the implementers guide.
+* [Responsibilities of a Test Execution Framework](../guide/implementers/index.md#66-responsibilities-of-a-test-execution-framework-non-normative) in the implementers guide.

 ## 8 Use an implementation for Quality Control (non-normative)